hestrr/linked-int/README.md

-# LinkedIn't
+# LinkedInt

-Innopolis FWD elective course group project.
-Allows students from Innopolis University find teammates for their projects.
+A service for students to find teammates for their projects